reactive-python/reactpy/docs/source/getting-started/installing-idom.rst

 Installing IDOM
 ===============

-The simplest way to install idom is to do so using the ``stable`` option:
+The easiest way to ``pip`` install idom is to do so using the ``stable`` option:

 .. code-block:: bash

     pip install "idom[stable]"

-This includes a set of default dependencies that will support a builtin web server implementation.
+This includes a set of default dependencies for one of the builtin web server implementation.